 Journal of Public Mental Health: An evaluation of Peerstar’s Forensic Peer Support program in Pennsylvania that showed it decreased recidivism.

-A white paper by James Fouts explaining intercept 0 and a calling for cross systems training, February 2019.
+February 2019.
+A white paper by James Fouts explaining Intercept Zero and a calling for cross systems training.

 Insane Consequences: How the Mental Health Industry Fails the Mentally Ill: This well-researched and highly critical examination of the state of our mental health system by the industry's most relentless critic presents a new and controversial explanation as to why--in spite of spending $147 billion annually--140,000 seriously mentally ill are homeless, 390,000 are incarcerated, and even educated, tenacious, and caring people can't get treatment for their mentally ill loved ones.